 In addition to fulfilling the general application requirements, international students must address the requirements listed below.
 Please read the instructions for each item carefully.
 If you have questions, contact International Student Services or the Office of Admission (see contact information listed on the right side of this page).

-Applicants who are not native English speakers are required to submit TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) results.
+Applicants who are not native English speakers are required to submit TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or PTE (Pearson Test of English) results.
 International students should register to take the exam on the earliest date possible.

-Exemptions: TOEFL or IELTS results are not required of native English speakers who are citizens of any of the following countries: England, Wales, Scotland, Ireland, Australia, New Zealand, Canada, and South Africa.
+Exemptions: TOEFL, IELTS, or PTE results are not required of native English speakers who are citizens of any of the following countries: England, Wales, Scotland, Ireland, Australia, New Zealand, Canada, and South Africa.
 Applicants who have earned a four-year degree from a U.S. college or university can also waive this requirement.

-The minimum TOEFL and IELTS score requirements for degree programs at Parsons are as follows:
+The minimum TOEFL, IELTS, and PTE score requirements for degree programs at Parsons are as follows:

 Applicants who meet Parsons' undergraduate academic and portfolio requirements but do not meet English language proficiency requirements can receive conditional admittance.
-Students who have been conditionally admitted must either submit a new TOEFL or IELTS score meeting the minimum requirement within two years or complete the required level of ESL certification at The New School (Level 5 for associate's degrees and Level 6 for bachelor's and master's degrees).
+Students who have been conditionally admitted must either submit a new TOEFL, IELTS, or PTE score meeting the minimum requirement within two years or complete the required level of ESL certification at The New School (Level 5 for associate's degrees and Level 6 for bachelor's and master's degrees).